 Software engineers who come into work knowing they may face something different, have a new problem to solve, or engage in tasks that expand their skillset will continue to look forward to coming into work the next day, and the day after that.

-Similarly, companies that provide software engineers with policies and programs focused on their continued professional growth will feel a sense of loyalty and gratitude to an employer clearly invested in their employees’ success.
+Similarly, companies that provide software engineers with policies and programs focused on their continued professional growth and allow them to build influence will feel a sense of loyalty and gratitude to an employer clearly invested in their employees’ success.

 Teamwork and Values

 Nobody wants to work with or for jerks.
 Nobody wants to attend meetings or collaborate on projects with people who are unpleasant to be around.
 And nobody wants to be at a company that has or allows a toxic work environment.
 All the money in the world may not be enough for individuals who dread their colleagues, bosses, and their workplace in general.